hphelion/documentation/cloudos/install.customize-network-settings.md

 1. On the Operational Dashboard, select the Environment tab > Networks.

-2. Click Edit Network for the Network Type admin.
+2. Click **Edit Network** for the Network Type admin.

 3. Select the Network tab and review the settings.
 Modify these settings based on your required private network settings.

 4. Select the VLAN tab and review the settings.
 Modify these settings based on your required private network settings.

 5. Select the Router tab and review the settings.
-Modify these settings, based on your required private network settings. **Note:** It is recommended to provide a non-routable private network for the admin network.
-Therefore, do not specify a Router IP address in the Router tab.
+Modify these settings, based on your required private network settings.
+**Note:** It is recommended to provide a non-routable private network for the admin network. <!-- Therefore, do not specify a Router IP address in the Router tab. -->

-6. Click Update Network to save your changes.
+6. Click **Update Network** to save your changes.

 ### Edit the Admin Address Ranges

 To edit the admin address ranges:

-1. In the admin Edit Network drop-down list, select Edit Address Ranges to open the Edit Address Ranges dialog.
+1. In the admin Edit Network drop-down list, select **Edit Address Ranges** to open the Edit Address Ranges dialog.

 2. The Network Type and Subnet values are pre-populated by default with the correct settings.